Football EM: ÖFB team goes with their heads held high

 “This team is ready for the World Cup”

 The next goal is obvious, having qualified for the World Cup play-off for the first time and wanting to be in the finals.
 “This team is definitely ready for the World Cup,” emphasized Dunst, but also stated that there was still a long and difficult road ahead.
-The play-off for the 2023 World Cup in Australia and New Zealand is about multi-stage.
-In addition, after the second successful European Championship in a row, Austria is no longer taken lightly, as Zinsberger emphasized.
+The play-off for the 2023 World Cup in Australia and New Zealand is regarding multi-stage.
+In addition, following the second successful European Championship in a row, Austria is no longer taken lightly, as Zinsberger emphasized.
 “If anyone else underestimates us now, I don’t know anymore.”

 UEFA Women’s Euro 2022 Quarterfinals